hi-aryan/social-network/useful.md

 # useful stuff

 ## always do this first
-from app import app, db, Post, User
+from flasknetwork import app, db, Post, User from flasknetwork.models import User ???

 ## when starting a shell